deavmi/homepage/content/blog/libsnooze_released.md

 The idea I am trying to drive home here is its meaningless work is making the other processes take longer to complete their full job (`10` seconds in total is greater than `8` seconds in total).

-_What if we could change that?_ so it didn't stay in the runqueue till it was ready to do work?
+_What if we could change that?_ so it didn't stay in the run queue till it was ready to do work?

 In fact, you will see most programs tend to not cap your run queue on a normal desktop if you open up `htop` for example.
 The times it will would be strenuous tasks like compilations etc, those however, are doing _"real work"_ - they just have hardly any I/O (and they definately wouldn't sleep - _why would a compiler sleep_).
 Most processes are waiting for I/O to complete (and there are various uses of this as we will see) or sleeping for a fixed amount of time.